Do Dogs Need Vitamins?

 Vitamin A can play a role in weight loss, helping your dog burn fat more efficiently, says Nelson.
 Vitamins A and E serve as essential antioxidants, staving off the aging process, and fighting disease.
 These vitamins also contribute to your dog’s eye and skin health.
 Liver is a good source of vitamin A, and eggs are a source of both vitamins A and E.

-This vitamin aids in cell growth and development.
+Vitamin B-12 aids in cell growth and development.

 Calcium, Phosphorus, and Vitamin D